jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 #### ServiceNow Account ####

 Additionally, an optional step is applying for a Hartree **ServiceNow** account, which is a web account used for reporting any operational issues with JADE.
-An account can be obtained following [these directions](http://community.hartree.stfc.ac.uk/wiki/site/admin/servicenow.html).
+An account can be obtained following [here](http://community.hartree.stfc.ac.uk/wiki/site/admin/servicenow.html).

 Note the guidance which explains that on first login, you will not have a password so you need to click on the link which says "reset your password here".

 Due to a problem with synchronising userids between ServiceNow and JADE, it is possible that ServiceNow may say that your email address is not recognised.
-If this happens, please send an email to <a href="hartree@stfc.ac.uk">hartree@stfc.ac.uk</a> and ask them to add you to the ServiceNow database.
+If this happens, please send an email to <a href="mailto:hartree@stfc.ac.uk">hartree@stfc.ac.uk</a> and ask them to add you to the ServiceNow database.

 <!--- Other sections to come
 <hr />